-The philosophy of a value investor and the principles of ESG integration harmonize.
-ESG issues, in our view, are a subset of business issues potentially impacting the valuation of a company.
+The philosophy of value investing and the principles of ESG integration harmonize.
+ESG issues, in our view, are a subset of business concerns potentially impacting the valuation of a company.
 As such, our investment research would be incomplete without appropriate consideration of material ESG issues.
-ESG integration is therefore about fully understanding the value opportunity at stake for a given company.
-You can find out more about the compatibility between the core philosophical beliefs of a value investor and ESG integration by clicking here.
+ESG integration is therefore about fully understanding the potential value opportunity for a given company.
+You can find out more about the compatibility between the core philosophical beliefs of value investing and ESG integration by clicking here.

-At Pzena we believe that value isn't a factor, it's a philosophy - it's the conviction that out-of-favor stocks are systematically undervalued.
-Likewise, we think of ESG more in terms of a philosophy for sustainable investment.
-In that respect, ESG scores matter less than the process around selection and monitoring of investments.
-Our focus is therefore not "good" vs. "bad" ESG, but instead it is more about whether we think the company can recover its earnings potential over time.
-Exposure to, or inadequate management of, ESG risk may have created the value buying opportunity in the first place.
-In these cases, it is essential we evaluate the ESG issues head-on, take a view as to whether the company can remediate them, and actively engage management if we decide to become shareholders.
+At Pzena, we believe that value isn't a factor, it's a philosophy-the conviction that out-of-favor stocks may be systematically undervalued-and likewise, we think of our ESG philosophy in terms of sustainable investment.
+In that respect, ESG scores matter less than the process around the selection and monitoring of investments.
+Our focus is therefore not "good" vs. "bad" ESG, but rather whether we think the company can recover its earnings potential over time.
+Exposure to, or inadequate management of, ESG risk may have created the value opportunity in the first place.
+In such cases, it is essential we evaluate the ESG issues head-on, take a view as to whether the company can remediate them, and actively engage management if we decide to become shareholders.

-We may also be investing in companies with embedded sources of ESG opportunity.
-For example, it is not just growth oriented pure play clean tech companies that can contribute to the energy transition.
-Industry incumbents with a need to decarbonize can also be leaders in developing and scaling clean technologies and play an equally important role in helping to deliver a global energy transition.
-It is through our deep fundamental research that we are able to identify which companies are well positioned to capitalize on opportunities in the energy transition and which may instead have value destructive capital allocation plans.
+We may also be investing in companies with embedded sources of ESG opportunity; for example, pure-play clean tech companies are not the only contributors to the energy transition.
+Industry incumbents with a need to decarbonize can also be leaders in developing and scaling clean technologies and can play an equally important role in helping to deliver a global energy transition.
+Through our deep fundamental research, we can identify which companies we believe are well positioned to capitalize on opportunities in the energy transition and which may instead have value-destructive capital allocation plans.

 In general, we believe that improvement in ESG credentials is more important than a point-in-time assessment of a company's ESG profile.
-Through our own proprietary research, we examined the relationship between ESG scores and investment performance and found that companies with improved ESG scores tend to outperform stocks with lower improvement in their ESG scores.
+Through our own proprietary research, we examined the relationship between ESG scores and investment performance and found that companies with improved ESG scores tend to outperform those with less improvement in their ESG scores.